poiyomi/PoiyomiDocs/blog/2024-06-01-documentation-updates/2024-06-01-documentation-updates.md

 ---
 slug: 2024-06-01-documentation-updates
-title: 'Major Revamp to Poiyomi Documentation'
+title: 'Major Revamps to the Poiyomi Documentation'
 description: Details on the major updates that have been implemented in the Poiyomi Documentation
 hide_table_of_contents: true
 authors: